yanivyacoby/a-guide-to-your-phd/index.md

 # About

-**Time/Date**
+**Date and time?**

 This workshop will take place virtually via zoom.
-Time/date TBD.
+Date/time TBD.

 **What is this workshop about?**